daniel-samson/neovim/README.md

 The key bindings start with the leader key, which is used to activate most plugins from normal mode.
 The leader key is currently bound to &lt; \ &gt;.
 Vim IDE follows the vim tradition of binding the first letter of the operation as a shortcut like eg. press &lt;LEADER&gt; p for **p**roject view.

 #### Leader key
 The leader key is curently the backslash ( \ ).
-You can easily change it in your .vim.user.settings
+You can easily change it in your .config/nvim/init.vim start up file.
 <pre>
 " &lt;Leader&gt; key
 let mapleader=','